Skip to Main Content

 Remember the restricted nature of your assignment and timescale when making such decisions.
 Manageability is an acceptable justification for applying restrictions.

-Unsure about your search strategy?
-Ask a Librarian
+Unsure about your search and related aspects?
+Ask a librarian!

 The team of Academic Librarians are here to help you with your projects.